GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### My extension has been removed from the Chrome Web Store.
 What should I do? {: #faq-listing-10 }

-Application removals count as strikes against the good standing of your developer account.
-Multiple or egregious policy violations may result in termination of your developer account.
+Extension removals count as strikes against the good standing of your developer account.
+Multiple or egregious policy violations may result in [termination of your developer account][account-suspended].

 - For all policy violation extension removals, you will receive a removal notification email with more details in the developer account listed as the owner of the extension.
+You can also find this information in the [Status Tab][comply-policies] of your item.
-Please make the appropriate changes so your extension complies with all [Developer Program Policies][program-policies], [Branding Guidelines][branding] and [Terms of Services][terms-of-services].
-Once you have remedied the violation you can resubmit via your developer dashboard.
+- Please make the appropriate
+  changes so your extension complies with all [Developer Program Policies][program-policies], [Branding Guidelines][branding] and [Terms of Services][terms-of-services].
+For additional help, see the [Troubleshooting violations FAQ][troubleshoot-violations].
+- Once you have remedied the violation you can resubmit via your developer dashboard.
 - Please do not re-publish a removed extension until the policy violation has been remedied.
 If you have additional questions, follow the instructions in the [CWS Complaint Handling FAQ][complaint-handling].

+### My Chrome Web Store account has been suspended.
+What should I do? {: #faq-listing-12 }

-- If you believe your developer account was wrongly terminated, you can appeal [here][cws-support].
+If you believe your developer account was wrongly terminated, you can appeal [here][cws-support].
 We will only reinstate accounts if an error was made, and a re-review finds that your account does not violate the developer terms.
+For more information, check the [CWS Complaint Handling FAQ][complaint-handling].

 ### How do I link my Play and Chrome Web Store item so that the "Available for Android" link appears on my item detail page? {: #faq-listing-11 }